jjmmll0727/koa-toy/README.md

 ### structure
 - models : virtual mongodb to control well
-- controller
+- controller : receive request and send response with using services logic
-- service : crucial function to activate in controller dir
+- service : crucial function to activate in controller dir & access to database directly